Azure-Samples/azure-iot-samples-csharp/iot-hub/Samples/device/ConventionBasedOperations/readme.md

 # IoT Plug And Play device samples

-These samples demonstrate how a device that follows the [IoT Plug and Play conventions][pnp-convention] interacts with IoT Hub or IoT Central, to:
+These samples demonstrate how an [Azure IoT Plug and Play][pnp-convention] device interacts with IoT Hub or IoT Central, to:

 - Send telemetry.
 - Update client properties and be notified of service requested property update requests.